 Senegal’s most famous sporting event, the Paris-Dakar Rally, has been held in South America since 2009.
-However, the country is still chockfull of lively festivals to enjoy, most of which are stunning showcases of Senegalese music and art.
+However, there are tons of Senegal holidays and lively festivals to enjoy, most of which are stunning showcases of Senegalese music and art.
 The Senegalese ring in every New Year by drumming and celebrating at the Abéné Festivalo and wind down each year with the Les Blues du Fleuve acoustic blues concert series.
 Contemporary artists from across Africa seize the opportunity to display their talents at the Dak’art Biennale, held only once every two years.

 The annual 10-day drumming festival in the Casamance community of Abéné begins at the end of December and extends into the New Year.
 The djembe and percussion players may be the festival’s main event, but visitors can also enjoy nightly dancing and traditional Senegalese wrestling matches.
 This celebration of Casamance culture attracts performers and visitors from across West Africa and even as far as Europe.